ephemerant/Pokemon-Analysis/README.md

   - The best overall teams against their types
   - Your team's best BSS trio vs their possible trios
 - UI for adverserial analysis code
-- Get/utilize data of all pokemon and their typings/abilities
 - Clean up code